tribshms/rtdocs/docs/man/Model_Parameters_Forcings.rst

         |  *Cs*              |  Soil Heat Capacity                           |  [J/m3K]           |
         +--------------------+-----------------------------------------------+--------------------+

 The vegetation or land-use parameters in **Table 3.2** are necessary for carrying out the rainfall interception, bare soil evaporation and evapotranspiration within each Voronoi polygon, as well as determining the radiation and energy balance within the land surface.
 Note that the parameter requirements vary with the specified processes selected during a model run.
 For example, rainfall interception can be computed using a simple canopy storage method or the more complex Rutter model.
 The order in which the vegetation parameters are listed in the tabular input should correspond to the list below and the units should match.
+Actual parameter names are not important for tabular input, whereas raster-based inputs assume slightly different naming conventions.
 Similar units need to be used when specifying vegetation parameters as raster inputs.

         **Table 3.2** tRIBS Vegetation or Land Use Description